• +44 7391 388154

 Your work during the Summer School will focus around your chosen Option.
 You will, therefore, need to decide carefully between the four available Options:

-• Rediscovering Shakespeare
+• Shakespeare Without Fear

 • Jane Austen in Text & Context